MANDATORY COVID VACCINATIONS IN THE EARLY LEARNING SECTOR

 All kaimahi, including those who are fully vaccinated, in Tamaki Makaurau and other Alert Level 3 regions will be required to return a negative COVID-19 test result before they can return to work onsite.

 Q1.
 Who needs to be vaccinated in our Kōhanga Reo?

-A. All kaimahi, including volunteers, must be fully vaccinated.
+- All kaimahi, including volunteers, that have regular contact with tamariki, must be fully vaccinated.
 Kaimahi must have their first COVID-19 vaccination before 15 November 2021, and their second dose before 1 January 2022.